MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visuals/index.md

 }
 ```

-Now that you have created this type users can easily mark any Xamarin Forms Element
+Now that you have created this type, users can mark any Xamarin Forms Element

 ```xaml
 <ContentPage ...